emqx/eip/active/0018-unified-authorization.md

 * ACL for gateways, CoAP, MQTT-SN, exproto, Stomp (but not LwM2M)

-* Management API to uploade rules for 'file' type ACL source
+* Management API to upload rules for 'file' type ACL source

 ## Design